Companies with High Growth Must Accelerate New Hire Productivity

 Four Tips to Accelerate New Hire Productivity

-Here are four tips to accelerate new hire productivity so new hires feel a part of the corporate culture, understand how to work the systems and become productive and engaged members of the workforce sooner.
+Here are four tips to accelerate new hire productivity so new hires feel a part of the corporate culture, understand how to navigate the systems, and become productive and engaged members of the workforce sooner.

-Sure, most new hires are smart and eager; but they are probably not familiar with the nomenclature and shortcuts of your proprietary systems, processes and practices.
-Make sure you provide new employees with a simple, easy-to-use manual or a patient instructor so the systems they need to do their job become enablers, not obstacles.
+Sure, most new hires are smart and eager; but they are probably not familiar with the nomenclature and shortcuts of your proprietary systems, processes, and practices.
+Make sure you provide new employees with a simple, easy-to-use manual or a patient mentor so the systems they need to do their job become enablers, not obstacles.

 When you don’t have the time or inclination for targeted pulse surveys, simply ask new employees during one-on-one feedback sessions.
 If you have built sufficient trust, your new hires should be able to fill you in on what has worked well for them and what needs to be improved.
 Then it’s your job to make suggested changes.